How To Clean Your Carpets & Rugs Using Nothing But Pantry Staples

-Frequent vacuuming helps reduce the level of dust mites, which trigger asthma and allergy attacks.
+Frequent vacuuming helps reduce the level of dust mites, which trigger asthma and allergy attacks1.
 It also means getting rid of surface dirt on carpets before it has a chance to get ground in.
 A vacuum cleaner with strong suction, rotating brushes, and a HEPA filter (so the dirt and dust won't get blown back out in the exhaust) is best.
 Go back and forth over the same spot several times, especially in high traffic areas, to be sure you're getting everything.

 3. Clean up spills immediately.

 Soak up liquid spills by covering them with clean white (or light-colored) towels.
 Scrape sticky substances off carpets with a spatula or spoon.
 Don't rub the spill; that will damage carpet fibers and make the stain spread.